ytakefuji/air_calculator/README.md

 "&" in the air represents "\**" exponential operator.

-"a" and "A" in the air represent sqrt() function. a13A represents sqrt(13).
+Drawing two letters "a" and "A" in the air represents the sqrt() function.
+Therefore, the string "a13A" or "aL3A" represents sqrt(13).

 $ python fingermath.py